bertreb/pimatic-sounds/README.md

 You can set the mainvolume with the command 'play vol [0-100] on mysoundsdevice'.
 The 'vol [0-100]' after text or file is optional and will override the mainvolume.
 If not set, the value of the mainvolume is 20.

-When a TuneIn stream is playing and Sounds plays a text or file, the TuneIn Stream stops and is resumed after the Sounds play is finished.
+When a TuneIn stream is playing and Sounds plays a text or file, the TuneIn stream stops and is resumed after the Sounds play is finished.

 The mp3 filenames ***must be without spaces!***